 Dates of birth, social security numbers, and driver license numbers are among the information leaked during this incident.

-Kemp has stated that his office took immediate action to help get the discs back from the recipients they were mistakenly sent to, but the lawsuit claims that no consumer reporting agencies or a single Georgia citizen was notified of the massive breach that occurred on October 13.
-In fact, the officials may not have even realized they had suffered from a breach until two voters filed the class-action lawsuit against them.
+Kemp has stated that his office took immediate action to help get the discs back from the recipients they were mistakenly sent to, but the lawsuit claims that no consumer reporting agencies or a single Georgia citizen were notified of the massive breach that occurred on October 13.
+In fact, the officials may not have even realized they had suffered from a Data Breach until two voters filed the class-action lawsuit against them.

 Read the article on Security InfoWatch